About Us

 – Theodore Roosevelt

-Anna’s journey with dogs began with as a young child with a bite to the face from a stranger’s dog that not only left a lasting scar, but also a spark of curiosity.
-As a teenager, she bonded profoundly with an energetic, emotionally sensitive Labrador named Hershey, and together with Hershey, Anna took her first steps into training dogs.
+Anna’s journey with dogs began as a young child with a bite to the face from a family acquaintance’s dog that not only left a lasting scar, but also a spark of curiosity.
+Later a teenager, she bonded profoundly with an energetic, emotionally sensitive Labrador named Hershey, and together with Hershey, Anna took her first steps into training dogs.
 She saw firsthand how compulsion-based management and training recommended by a professional trainer affected Hershey’s emotional well-being, his ability to cope, and eroded his trust.
-Through Hershey, Anna was led to examine the ethical imperative of learner-centered, fear-free behavior intervention.
+Through Hershey, Anna was led to examine the ethical imperative of constructional, non-coercive behavior intervention.
 This commitment to welfare ethics is made in Hershey’s memory, and is the bedrock of this practice.
 Hershey and Anna remained together into her mid-20s.

-In her mid 20s, Anna began on her own journey of mental health recovery from PTSD.
-Through many years of trauma education, treatment, and a growing passion for mental and emotional wellness, she developed an ever deepening understanding of the healing journey that so many dogs—and their human companions—experience together.
+In her mid 20s, Anna began her own mental health journey.
+Over a decade of active recovery from PTSD developed an ever deepening understanding of the healing journey that so many dogs, and their human companions, experience together.
 Anna’s hope is to continue building a trauma-informed behavior consulting practice that can meet people and dogs where they are, informed by the belief that the welfare of dogs and people are inextricably linked.

 Supported by Education